cecio/eChallengeCoin-2020/README.md

 ## Step 2: dumping EEPROM and FLASH

 **WARNING**: *before following these steps, I suggest to remove the battery from the eChallengeCoin.
-And, as a general rule, if you do something wrong, you may brick/destroy your boards.
+And, as a general rule, if you do something wrong, you may brick/destroy your board.
 Be careful, you are responsible of your actions!*

 I did this with an **Arduino UNO**, but you can probably use also some other versions, or even another ISP programmer.